 You should be aware of what helps you in achieving your goal.

-Your future goal is only achieved when you plan for it and taking action to get it done.
+Your future goal is only achieved when you plan for it and take action to get it done.

-Learning to say no with a vengeance will going to serve you well.
+Learning to say no with a vengeance will serve you well.

 With this approach, you will be able to create your life instead of reacting to it.